BHAVYASHAHM123/spam_detection_documentation/docs/code.md

 df['target'] = encoder.fit_transform(df['target'])
 ```

-What is label encoder?
+!!!
+Label_Encoder

-`converting the labels into a numeric form so as to convert them into the machine-readable form`
+    converting the labels into a numeric form so as to convert them into the machine-readable form

-What is  fit transform ?
+!!!
+Fit_transform

-`Converting the training data from unit to unitless`
+    Converting the training data from unit to unitless

 ## Checking the null values
 ```python